 Liam finds such glee in simple things: sitting in a tide pool at the beach, watching the waves, being bounced on his trampoline.

 He has taught me to find glee too.

 I have become an advocate for my son.

 I’ve shed the insecurities I once had.

 I no longer allow other people’s opinions of me to stop me from moving forward in helping him.
-I have left my ego behind.
-I ask for help whenever I see an opportunity that could benefit him.
+I’ve left my ego behind.
+Instead, I ask for help whenever I see an opportunity that could benefit him.

 I have become outspoken in my community.
 When he and I are in public and people make snarky comments, I take the time to educate them about vaccines and the damage they caused our family.

 My son should be in school, making friends, playing sports or in band.